When You Crave Intense Energy Due to Childhood Trauma

 Romance is one area where you seem to attract intense energy, even when you want something different.
 If you grew up witnessing chaos in relationships, you have no model for what a healthy one looks like.

 You may feel bored when things are peaceful, like this is not really love.
-Because in your home “love” meant screaming and fighting, or even trying to get attention you never received.
+Because in toxic families “love” means screaming and fighting, or trying to get attention you never receive.

 Your underlying belief that love equals chaos creates the intense energy that sabotages your relationship instead.
 You may unknowingly stir up trouble to avoid the peace that feels too boring to be love.